priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-Step 14: Function to get User Detail :
+Step 14: Function to get User Detail :-

-Call below given function to get user details like totalUnreadCount, lastSeenAt time etc
+Call below given function to get user details like totalUnreadCount, lastSeenAt time etc -

 ```
   $applozic.fn.applozic('getUserDetail', {callback: getUserDetail});
 ```

-Callback function to receive response (used as a reference in above function):
+Callback function to receive response (used as a reference in above function) :-

 ```